aic-sri-international/praise-wm/docs/IntelliJ_IDEA.md

 Your project's [.eslintrc.js][] file should already be configured to use the [Airbnb][] style guide along with Vue and TypeScript rules.

-After your IDE is properly configured, the editor should flag code that does not adhear to the rules.
+After your IDE is properly configured, the editor should flag code that does not adhere to the rules.
 The IDE is able to fix many of these problems for you automatically by selecting the following option from the editor's right-mouse-click menu when editing a TypeScript or JavaScript file.
 ![FixESlint](./images/idea/eslintFix.png)
-The above option is only visible when editing a TypeScript or JavaScript file, however, the same auto-fix process is run whenever you run a *yarn* task that runs *lint* from either the command line:
+The above option is only visible when editing a TypeScript or JavaScript file, however, the same lint 'fix' process is run automatically whenever you run a *yarn* task that runs *lint* from either the command line:

     ./gradlew yarn_lint